dgapitts/DBS-C01-AWS_Certified_Database-Specialty/docs/CloudFormation.md

 A stack set is a regional resource.
 If you create a stack set in one AWS Region, you can only see or change it when viewing that Region.

+### Stack Termination Protection

+AWS CloudFormation now allows you to protect a stack from being accidently deleted.
+You can enable termination protection on a stack when you create it.
+If you attempt to delete a stack with termination protection enabled, the deletion fails and the stack, including its status, will remain unchanged.
+To delete a stack you need to first disable termination protection.

+### dynamic references

+CloudFormation currently supports the following dynamic reference patterns:
+* ssm, for plaintext values stored in AWS Systems Manager Parameter Store.
+* ssm-secure, for secure strings stored in AWS Systems Manager Parameter Store.
+* secretsmanager, for entire secrets or secret values stored in AWS Secrets Manager.

+As specified, CloudFormation will use version 2 of the S3AccessControl parameter for stack and change set operations.
+'''
+  MyS3Bucket:
+    Type: 'AWS::S3::Bucket'
+    Properties:
+      AccessControl: '{{resolve:ssm:S3AccessControl:2}}'
+'''